oviserv/wifi_eap-tls/docs/develop.md

-To start with an clean environment, execute the follow actions
+To start with a clean environment, execute the follow actions
 - This cleans all data!
 Make backups first!
 - Go to the directory with the docker-compose.yml file
 - Give command `docker-compose down --rmi all`